Curriculum and student experience

-Our strategic plan was updated in 2019 to focus on embedding ERS into our curriculum in order to demonstrate that ERS is not only taught, but also practised and assessed.
-In order to achieve this, our course renewal process was redesigned to ensure that every course and major not only has a course learning outcome that is focused on ERS, but also that there is strategic alignment between both the course learning outcomes and the units where ERS is explicitly taught, practised and assessed.
+Our strategic plan focuses on embedding ERS into our curriculum in order to demonstrate that ERS is not only taught, but also practised and assessed.
+In order to achieve this, our course renewal process ensures that every course and major not only has a course learning outcome that is focused on ERS, but also that there is strategic alignment between both the course learning outcomes and the units where ERS is explicitly taught, practised and assessed.
 This alignment also ensures ERS is scaffolded through the course and respective majors, growing our commitment to ERS principles.

 - Revitalisation of all business core units to ensure they set the foundation of ERS in practice

-- Revision of all majors (currently under review) to ensure curriculum is embedded with ERS principles
+- Revision of all majors to ensure curriculum is embedded with ERS principles

 - Development of a learning journey in our capstone experience to enable students the opportunity to reflect on their commitment to ERS principles.